fandoghpaas/fandogh-cli/Readme.md

 From your services you can access to the service by using `postgresql:5432` address.

 ##### Configuration
-There are couple of configuration that you can pass to Fandogh when you are deploying a Mysql service:
+There are couple of configuration that you can pass to Fandogh when you are deploying a Postgresql service:

 * `service_name default: postgresql`